 The Foundation was founded in 2013 and is a non-for-profit limited liability company established under German law with its headquarters in Heidelberg, Germany.
 The Foundation staff continues to work on the activities of a group of researchers at the Max Planck Institute for Comparative Public Law and International Law, which was started in 2002 under the overall management of Professor Rüdiger Wolfrum.
 Details of the projects carried out by the group between 2002 and 2012 can be found in the 10 Year Report.

 With the Foundation’s establishment, the responsibility for continuously increasing the content of the projects along with their ongoing geographic expansion falls upon several shoulders.
-There are three Managing Directors who spearhead strategic development; they also manage projects in specific regions.
-Johannes Krusemark-Camin is responsible for Asia projects.
-Dr Kathrin Maria Scherr is responsible for all projects in Sub-Saharan Africa and Jordan.
-Professor Rüdiger Wolfrum manages projects in Morocco and Sudan.
+There are two Managing Directors who spearhead strategic development; they also manage projects in specific regions.
+Johannes Krusemark-Camin is responsible for Latin America and Asia.
+Dr Kathrin Maria Scherr is responsible for all projects in MENA and Sub-Saharan Africa.

 – The Foundation